5591 E. 72nd Ave., Commerce City, CO

 • Lippert almost entirely dominates the RV space, though brands like Southland Trailers run their axles as well.

-I make this distinction because a common complaint is that Lippert doesn't make a "commercial grade" product.
-However, that is simply not true.
+A common complaint is that Lippert doesn't make a "commercial grade" product; however, that is simply not true.

 The Reality of Reputation

 Historically, both manufacturers have faced occasional quality control hurdles.
-However, Lippert faced a period of highly publicized failures—specifically regarding welds and spindles—that created a "legacy of doubt" among some veteran haulers.
+Lippert, however, faced a period of highly publicized failures. specifically regarding welds and spindles that created a "legacy of doubt" among some veteran haulers.
+These reports included everything from bent axle beams to backing plate and hub failures.

-It is important to note that those issues are largely in the past.
-While I can't predict the future, I can tell you that a lot of the problems users were reporting have been fixed.
-Today, Lippert has updated their manufacturing standards.
-Our own service department reports that for the vast majority of modern applications, they are just as reliable as their competitors.
+Fortunately, those issues are largely in the past.
+While I can't predict the future, most of the problems users were reporting have since been resolved.
+Today, Lippert has updated their manufacturing standards to a level that our own service department considers just as reliable as their competitors for the vast majority of modern applications.

 Which One Should You Choose?

-If you want a straight answer on who is better today, I’m going to tell you: it depends.
+If you want a straight answer on who is better today, the truth is: it depends.

-• Buying a New Trailer: If the deciding factor is the axle, I might lean toward Dexter because they offer some specific niche advantages (more on that below).
-However, if you are looking at two similar trailers and one has Dexter while the other has Lippert, I would not necessarily compare the axles—focus on the rest of the trailer's features instead.
+• When Buying a New Trailer: If the deciding factor is the axle, I might lean toward Dexter because they offer some specific niche advantages (more on that below).
+That said, if you are looking at two similar trailers where one has Dexter and the other has Lippert, focus on the rest of the trailer's features instead of the axles alone.

 The 8K Distinction: Where Dexter Wins

-If I am singling out Dexter, it’s usually because their product offering is a little more robust in heavy-duty applications.
-A major distinction I make to any customer looking for 8,000 lb (8K) axles is the brakes.
-Stopping power is a huge factor in safe towing, and this is where they differ:
+Singling out Dexter is usually only necessary when discussing heavy-duty applications.
+A major distinction I make to any customer looking for 8,000 lb (8K) axles involves the brakes.
+Stopping power is a huge factor in safe towing, and this is where the brands differ:

 • Dexter 8K axles typically run a massive 12 ¼" x 3 ⅜" brake shoe.